skovnats/SVE-Systemic-Verification-Engineering/README.md

 These initiatives are documented as field experiments; their inclusion does not imply endorsement of any political position, but reflects a focus on **Human rights protection**.

+> *All datasets, links, analyses, and AI/meta-AI reviews are published for **independent replication and critique** and can be reproduced by anyone with access to a standard PC and a publicly available large language model (e.g., ChatGPT).*

 ### Open Letters & Academic Integrity

 * **[Community/OpenLetters/](Community/OpenLetters/)**